iPhone 11 Is Disabled Connect to iTunes

 Forgotten the passcode and now, your iPhone is disabled?
 Try factory resetting your device to unlock it - with the steps below.

-When a passcode is set up on Lock Screen, after the specified number of failed attempts, the iPhone will be disabled.
-You continue trying different numeric combinations, and unfortunately, you will face longer delays until you can try a passcode correctly.
+When a passcode is set up on Lock Screen, after the specified number of failed unock attempts, the iPhone will be disabled.
+You continue trying different numeric combinations, and unfortunately, you will face longer delays until you can unlock the device.

-The iPhone is set to disable for 1 minute after six failed attempts to enter the passcode, and after that duration, you can try again.
+The iPhone is set to disable for 1 minute after six failed attempts to enter the passcode, and after that duration, you can try again to unlock.
 The seventh incorrect passcode attempt will lock down for 5 minutes.
 If the failed passcode attempts reach to eight times in a row, and ten times in a row, your iPhone will disable for 15 minutes, and 60 minutes.
-Once the timeout passes away, the device will then show the lock screen that will require you to input your passcode again.
-When it's wrong again, the iPhone remains disabled until you restore it to factory defaults.
+Once the timeout passes away, the device will then show the lock screen allowing to unlock it.
+When the passcode you input is wrong again, the iPhone remains unavailable until you restore it to factory defaults.

-If you're ready to unlock disabled iPhone, you'll be guided to erase the device by apply recovery mode, iPhone Unlocker utility and Find My iPhone.
-After you complete the steps, the iPhone will no longer include a passcode, giving you access to restore it from an iCloud or iTunes backup.
+If you're ready to unlock disabled iPhone without passcode, you'll be guided to erase the device by apply recovery mode, iPhone Unlocker utility and Find My iPhone.
+After you complete the steps, the iPhone will unlock, giving you access to restore it from an iCloud or iTunes backup.

 If you're delivered iPhone is disabled connect to iTunes, you should be locked out of device forever.
 Although the only solution is to reset the iPhone to factory settings, you'll be technically restoring it from the backup.
-This means that after the passcode is removed, you'll have to set up iPhone as new.
+This means that after the iPhone unlocks succefully, you'll have to set up iPhone as new.
 There's no data left if the device has never been backed up anywhere.

 You could activate the recovery mode by connecting to iTunes and restore disabled iPhone.
 If you tend to complete the process on macOS 10.15 or higher, connect the phone to Finder instead.